 So let’s look at what your thyroid is, how thyroid imbalances can lead to hair loss, and what to do about them!

-Understanding Thyroid Hair Loss
+Understanding Thyroid problems and Hair Loss

 Your thyroid is a small, butterfly-shaped gland located in your neck.
 It produces two key hormones, triiodothyronine (T3) and thyroxine (T4) .
 These hormones regulate all of your metabolic functions, including hair growth!